stefanionescu/supabase-custom-claims-nodejs/README.md

 ## Supabase SQL Script

-After you create your Supabase project, you can go to the SQL Editor and run the script under `sql/create-table.sql` to create a table which can be modified using custom claims.
-If you also want a bucket that you can access using custom claims, run the script under `sql/create-bucket.sql`.
+After you create your Supabase project, you can go to the SQL Editor and run the script under `sql/create-table.sql` to create a table that can be accessed using custom claims.
+If you also want a bucket that can be accessed using custom claims, run the script under `sql/create-bucket.sql`.

 ## Run the Test Code